jonastheis/das/README.md

 $ python -m test.console_control
 >> help

-server.status - prints up/down status of servers
+server.status - prints up/down status of servers and currently active connections/connected clients
 server.init {no} - creates {no} servers, the first with map 'test/das_hell.json' server.start {id} - starts server with {id}
 server.kill {id}  - kills server with {id}
 server.killall - kills all servers

-client.status - prints up/down status of clients
-client.init {no} - creates {no} clients
-client.start {id} - starts client with {id}
+client.status - prints up/down status of clients and to which server they are connected client.init {no} - creates {no} clients client.start {id} - starts client with {id}
 client.kill {id} - kills client with {id}